velrest/flisp/README.md

 Last executed statement of execution block `run` or function is return value

-This is as of now only a spec and no compiler is implemented.
+This is as of now only a spec and no interpreter is implemented.

 Builtins:
 - `match any [case]` define a case tree